Service / Breaker Box Upgrades

 - We will interface with your utility company (usually Duke Energy).

 - We will upgrade the grounding system to the current electrical code.
 This ensures safety.

 - We will install a new, high-quality, copper-component load center.

 - We will install all of the new breakers so that each circuit in your home is connected to its own breaker.

 - If needed, we will replace the meter, as well as move the meter to the exterior of your home.

 - If needed, we will replace the exterior service wiring and overhead attachment to the electrical utility service drop.

-Whether you live in an older home, you find yourself using power strips on a regular basis or your circuit breakers are constantly tripping, don’t wait to get your home’s electrical system upgraded.
+Whether you live in an older home in Cincinnati or Northern Kentucky, you find yourself using power strips on a regular basis or your circuit breakers are constantly tripping, don’t wait to get your home’s electrical system upgraded.
 There are just too many risks associated with old, damaged and outdated electrical systems to wait to get the electrical service you need.
 Instead, reduce the risk of an electrical fire and other electrical emergencies by working with our experienced electricians to get your system updated.
 We’ll evaluate the safety of your electrical wiring system and take the appropriate steps to get your system up to speed.
-Contact us today at 851-291-6999 and schedule your complete home consultation.
-We will make sure you are 100 percent satisfied before you pay!